barbarastacherl/barbarastacherl.github.io/_pages/research.md

 ## Working Papers

 **Where Does it Hurt?
 Primary Care Practice Closures, Individual Health, and Hospital Utilization** \
+with Anna-Theresa Renner \
-*Working Paper available on request*, with Anna-Theresa Renner
+(Working Paper available on request)

 <details>
 <summary>Abstract</summary>